-The No Credit (N) or "N-Grade" can be listed on a student's transcript as a grade alternative.
-The No Credit (N) is listed to show that a student has a passing grade, but has not earned credit.
-N-Grades must be distinguished from failing grades in that a student will not have failed the class for which the N-Grade has been issued.
-For example, a college may issue an nN-Ggrade when a student has not mastered an "essential component" in a class.
-In the event that an essential component is failed, but the computed final grade results in a passing mark, a No Credit (N) will be added to the computed percentage grade on the transcript (eg. 72N).
-The student must successfully repeat the class in order to progress through the program.
+The No Credit (N) or "N-Grade" can be listed on a student's transcript as a grade.
+The N grade (No Credit) is listed next to the percentage grade to show that a student has a passing grade but has not earned credit.
+These must be distinguished from failing grades in that a student will not have failed the class for which the N-Grade has been issued.
+For example, a college may issue a grade of N when a student has not mastered an "essential component" in a class.
+If an essential component is failed, but the final grade results in a passing mark, a grade of N (No Credit) will be added to the percentage grade on the transcript (e.g.,72N).
 Essential components must always be identified as such on course syllabi.
-College promotion standards determine whether or not a student must successfully repeat the course.
+College promotion standards determine whether a student must successfully repeat the course.